Cedric Itten: Young Boys

 On 1 June 2022, his transfer to Bernese club BSC Young Boys was announced.
 He signed a four-year contract with the Swiss Super League club.

+Fortuna Düsseldorf

+On 28 July 2025, Itten signed with Fortuna Düsseldorf in German 2.
+Bundesliga.

 International career

 On 15 November 2019, Itten made his debut in the Switzerland national team, coming as a substitute in a 1–0 win over Georgia and scoring the only goal of the match.
 Three days later, he scored twice in a 6–1 win over Gibraltar.